dwarvesf/mcp-db/README.md

 }
 ```

+-   The `createToolHandlers` function takes a `pgPool` argument, which is a PostgreSQL connection pool.
+This allows the tool handler to access the PostgreSQL database.
+-   The `switch` statement handles the different tool names.
+-   The `request.params.arguments` object contains the arguments passed to the tool.
+These arguments are cast to the `MyNewToolArgs` interface for type safety.
+-   The tool handler performs the desired action and returns a `content` object containing the result.

 ### 3. Register the Tool

 Register the new tool in `src/tools/index.ts` to make it available to the MCP server.